 Undebt.it is a free online debt calculator.
-When you create an account, the site will bring you to a dashboard.
+After you create an account, you’ll see a dashboard.
 Here, you’ll enter all of your different debt accounts, including how much you owe, the monthly payment, the interest rate, and the credit limit of the account.

 From your dashboard, you can view all of your debt accounts in one place.
-The dashboard will show you how much you owe, what your next payment will be, and when you’ll pay off each debt.
+The dashboard shows you how much you owe, what your next payment is, and when you’ll pay off each debt.

 You can also use Undebt.it to get an idea of how repaying your debts will improve your credit score by helping you build a payment history and reduce your overall debt.

 Undebt.it also offers a paid membership plan called Undebit.it+ offering more features including bill management and custom debt payoff methods for $12/year.
 You can also try Undebit.it+ free for 30 days.

 ZilchWorks is a downloadable program designed to help you get out of debt quickly.
 Once you download the tool and enter your budget and debt information, ZilchWorks can design a personalized payment plan.
 The company’s website advertises that it can help you create a plan in as little as 10 minutes.